B'Day: Recording and production

 [Beyoncé] had multiple producers in Sony Studios.
 She booked out the whole studio and she had the biggest and best producers in there.
 She would have us in one room, we would start collaborating with one producer, then she would go and start something else with another producer.
 We would bounce around to the different rooms and work with the different producers.
 It was definitely a factory type of process.

 B'Day was completed within three weeks, ahead of the originally scheduled six weeks.
-Swizz Beatz co-produced four songs for the album, the most from a single producer in the team.
+Swizz Beatz co-produced four songs for the album, the most of any producer on the team.
 Beyoncé recorded three songs a day, finishing recording within two weeks in April 2006.
-Aside from the Sony Music Studios, additional recording locations included Great Divide Studios in Aspen, Colorado, where "Freakum Dress" was recorded, and Los Angeles recording studios Lair Studios, where "Irreplaceable" was recorded, Henson Recording Studios, where bonus track "Check on It" was recorded, and Record Plant, where "Kitty Kat" and "Green Light were recorded and "Déjà Vu" was assisted.
-25 songs were produced for the album; ten of the tracks were selected for the standard edition track listing, and were mastered in early July by Brian "Big Bass" Gardner at the Bernie Grundman Mastering in Los Angeles.
+Aside from Sony Music Studios, additional recording locations included Great Divide Studios in Aspen, Colorado, where "Freakum Dress" was recorded, and Los Angeles studios including Lair Studios, where "Irreplaceable" was recorded; Henson Recording Studios, where bonus track "Check on It" was recorded; and the Record Plant, where "Kitty Kat" and "Green Light" were recorded and "Déjà Vu" was assisted.
+Twenty-five songs were produced for the album; ten tracks were selected for the standard edition track listing and mastered in early July by Brian "Big Bass" Gardner at Bernie Grundman Mastering in Los Angeles.

 Music and lyrics

 Many of the themes and musical styles of B'Day were inspired by Beyoncé's role in Dreamgirls.
-The plot of the film revolves around "The Dreams", a fictional 1960s group of three female singers who attempt success in the mainstream music industry with the help of their manager Curtis Taylor Jr. (portrayed by Jamie Foxx).
-Beyoncé portrays Deena Jones, the lead singer of the group and the wife of Taylor, and is emotionally abused by him.
+The plot of the film revolves around "The Dreams", a fictional 1960s group of three female singers who seek success in the mainstream music industry with the help of their manager Curtis Taylor Jr. (portrayed by Jamie Foxx).
+Beyoncé portrays Deena Jones, the lead singer of the group and Taylor's wife, who is emotionally abused by him.
 Because of her role, Beyoncé was inspired to produce an album with an overriding theme of feminism and female empowerment.
 On the track "Encore for the Fans", Beyoncé said: "Because I was so inspired by Deena, I wrote songs that were saying all the things I wish she would have said in the film."
 B'Day was influenced by a variety of American genres, and, like Dangerously in Love (2003), incorporated urban contemporary elements such as contemporary R&B and hip hop.
-Some songs showcase 1970s and 1980s styles, achieved through record sampling.
-"Suga Mama", which employs blues-guitar samples from Jake Wade and the Soul Searchers' "Searching for Soul", contains a 1970s funk and 1980s go-go-influenced melody.
+Some songs feature 1970s and 1980s styles, created through record sampling.
+"Suga Mama", which uses blues-guitar samples from Jake Wade and the Soul Searchers' "Searching for Soul", contains a melody influenced by 1970s funk and 1980s go-go.
 "Upgrade U" uses a sample from Betty Wright's 1968 song "Girls Can't Do What the Guys Do".
-"Resentment" used Curtis Mayfield's "Think" from the 1972 Super Fly soundtrack.
-"Déjà Vu" has 1970s influence, "Green Light" has a classic groove, and "Get Me Bodied" features twang, a musical style that originated from Texas.
+"Resentment" uses Curtis Mayfield's "Think" from the 1972 Super Fly soundtrack.
+"Déjà Vu" has a 1970s influence, "Green Light" has a classic groove, and "Get Me Bodied" features twang, a musical style that originated from Texas.